 Cloze Quiz Question Settings

 Embedded Answer questions (or CLOZE questions) are a way of designing multiple choice, short answers and numerical answers that are inserted within a passage of text.
 They are useful when you want to have a single question have multiple sub-parts and when it makes better sense to have answer boxes or dropdowns within sentences.
+The questions are written by including a specific syntax to code each type of question that gets translated by the system.
+Contents:

 Embedded Answers (Cloze Questions) Advisory: If your quiz ALREADY has attempts, editing questions can break quizzes.
 We recommend that no CLOZE questions are edited after a quiz has been opened.
 Questions should be dropped from the quiz by zeroing their score; or a duplicate of the quiz should be made and students moved to the second copy.
+If you must edit Cloze questions, ensure that you DO NOT:

 We also recommend that you make any changes using the HTML text editor instead of the RTF editor in eClass to ensure that you do not accidentally inject new formats or behaviours into the Cloze question that you are modifying.
 Please contact eClass support if you have any questions about making edits to existing CLOZE questions.